afmorris/static-website-playground/terraform/aws/README.md

 This directory configures a static website hosted in S3 and managed by Terraform.

 S3 will be used to hold the static HTML files.
-It will be configured to be served at to `aws.terraform.static.morriscloud.com`.
+It will be configured to be served at `aws-terraform-static.morriscloud.com`.